-The Riverside Community College District Board of Trustees passed a bill affirming students’ right to an education, regardless of their immigration status and background on Feb.
+The Riverside Community College District Board of Trustees passed a resolution affirming students’ right to an education, regardless of their immigration status and background on Feb.
 18.

 The news came on the first day of the Spring semester.
-While news of the bill’s passing, now Resolution No. 69-24/25, was not officially announced to students until Feb.
-20 in an email from Chancellor Wolfe-Ab Isaac, students were reminded of the mass deportations in their local communities as Riverside City College professors offered support.
+While news of the resolution’s passing, now Resolution No. 69-24/25, was not officially announced to students until Feb.
+20 in an email from Chancellor Wolde-Ab Isaac, students were reminded of the mass deportations in their local communities as Riverside City College instructors offered support.

 Resolution No. 69-24/25 states that RCCD’s three campuses are “federally recognized as Minority-Serving Institutions and Hispanic-serving institutions, with over 60% of students identifying as Hispanic.”

-Amid icebreakers and syllabus readings, professors shared resources with students, verifying that Immigration and Customs Enforcement could not intervene on campus.
-Students were additionally provided with a red card outlining their constitutional rights, as described in the bill that has just been passed.
+Amid icebreakers and syllabus readings, instructors shared resources with students, verifying that Immigration and Customs Enforcement could not intervene on campus.
+Students were additionally provided with a red card outlining their constitutional rights, as described in the resolution that has just been passed.

 The Migration Policy Institute states that nearly 6% of Riverside County’s population are undocumented immigrants, 86% of this total from Mexico and Central America.